native alcohol and drug abuse counselling association of nova scotia

-One-on-one counselling remains the backbone of NADACA programming with fifteen counsellors employed to cover the twelve Bands in the Province.
+One-on-one counselling remains the backbone of NADACA programming with eight counsellors employed to cover the communities with NADACA

 After initial contact and counselling, the client is documented and referred to the proper resource (Detox, Treatment, Doctor, Hospital, Mental Health Unit, etc.).

 Upon release from a treatment program, Community Addiction Counsellors provide follow-up services to help the client remain free from addictive materials.

 As part of the total recovery program, we try to introduce the client to a new range of options such as: A.A., job training and job counselling, upgrading etc. The goal is to permanently break the alcohol and drug cycle.